emschimmel/bottle/README.md

 ### TODO

 #### Hard requirements
-- √ last page bug
-- √ show if the add is expired
-- √ also show the categories
-- √ update button on page
-- √ share a specific id
 - add item manual (single and multi) (save the csv)
-- √ combine insert + upload
-- √ store insert preference in config

 ### Medium requirements
 - build docker container